 Does this mean you don’t have symptoms or they are less severe?
 Not at all.
 Instead, you’re just really talented at hiding it.

-For me, having HFBD means that I’ve been able to hold down a full-time job for most of the last 20 years, take care of my aging parents, and serve as an active volunteer in my community.
-It also means I’ve managed to maintain a blog since 2018, write on Medium since 2019, have a newsletter on Substack, and consistently produce content for NewsBreak and Vocal.
+For me, having HFBD means that I’ve been able to hold down a full-time job for most of the last 20 years.
+I also take care of my aging parents, and serve as an active volunteer in my community.
+High-functioning bipolar has allowed me to maintain a blog, write and edit a publication on Medium, publish a weekly newsletter, and produce content for NewsBreak.

 This may sound wonderful, but I also believe high-functioning bipolar is a dangerous mask we wear.

-HFBD is a smile you paint on when you feel dead inside, and the laughter that comes from your belly that rings in your ears like someone else’s voice.
+HFBD is a smile you paint on when you feel dead inside.
+It’s also the laughter that comes from your belly that rings in your ears like someone else’s voice.
 It’s both a blessing and a curse.

 Here are three ways HFBD makes life even more challenging.Start Today!